deveshm/connormcgarr.github.io/_posts/2019-07-12-WS32_recv()-Reuse.md

 Flags
 ---
-Now that the file descriptor is out of the way- we will start with the last parameter, the flags.
+Now that the file descriptor is out of the way - we will start with the last parameter, the flags.

 The flags are the most painless of the parameters.
 All that is needed is a value of `0x00000000` on the stack.
 Here is the shellcode for this: